 Women and their families in rural Uganda are being violently evicted from their homes to make way for oil plants and big factories.
 Currently 300,000 rural women in Northern and Western Uganda have been evicted from their homes, or are facing eviction, and up to a million women are expected to be affected in the next six years.

-Secretary of State for International Development Penny Mordaunt: “Womankind Worldwide and UK Aid are giving marginalised women across Uganda the chance to rebuild their livelihoods, understand their rights and determine their own futures.”
+*Secretary of State for International Development Penny Mordaunt says: “Womankind Worldwide and UK Aid are giving marginalised women across Uganda the chance to rebuild their livelihoods, understand their rights and determine their own futures.”